MichaelLangbein/mgx/README.md

 I want to thank [Greggman](https://github.com/greggman) for the wonderful tutorials at [webglfundamentals](https://webglfundamentals.org/).

-Part of this code was developed during my work at DLR (German Aerospace Center) and is also published [here](https://github.com/dlr-eoc/ukis-frontend-libraries/tree/master/projects/utils-maps).
+Part of this code was developed and open-sourced during my work at DLR (German Aerospace Center) and is also published [here](https://github.com/dlr-eoc/ukis-frontend-libraries/tree/master/projects/utils-maps).

 ## TODO's